• Skip to primary navigation

 In contrast to many other edible flowers used for decorative purposes in dishes.

-This flower actually imparts bold, crisp, and clean flavors that elevate your dish.
+This flower actually imparts bold, crisp, and clean flavors that improve your dish.

 How to Use and Serve Elderflower?